The Powerlist 2021: London Estate Prodigy, Yemi Edun, Bags British Influential Black Person Award

 Since it was founded in the early 2000s, the company has been a strong source of employment and internship experience to young black people in London.
 Yemi regularly holds property workshops, seminars and is a regular guest on TV property shows My Dream Home and Homes Under the Hammer.
 He has enabled young people to successfully get onto the property ladder.

 Yemi is also passionate about philanthropy and giving back.
-He has been instrumental in the financing and acquisition of church buildings for local communities and, for six years, sponsored the Central St Martins Postgraduate Auction raising over £200,000 for students.
+He has been instrumental in the financing and acquisition of church buildings for local communities and for six years, sponsored the Central St Martins Postgraduate Auction raising over £200,000 for students.

 This year he has set up Action for Change and Empowerment (A.C.E) an NGO to support charities in Nigeria, his country of origin.
 A.C.E is a platform that finds and funds noble causes all over Africa, from helping small and medium sized entrepreneurs to financing the purchase of wheelchairs for the mobility impaired.